eth-educators/eth-docker/README.md

 ## Supported clients

-This project builds clients from official source repositories.
-A similar workflow for binary images is a TODO.
+This project can build from official docker images or from official source repositories.
+In most cases, binary is the default.

 Currently supported clients:
 - Lighthouse